ESSI-Lab/semanticanalyser-py/README.md

 # semanticanalyser-py
 A lightweight Python client for the BODC Semantic Analyser API.
-It helps you discover controlled vocabularies, explore categories, match types and properties, and run term analysis to resolve terms to canonical concepts (with codes and URIs) across BODC vocabularies.
+It helps you discover controlled vocabularies, explore categories, match types and properties, and run term analysis to resolve terms to canonical concepts (with codes and URIs) across marine community vocabularies, including BODC NVS.

+The project is authored by Ahmad Mahmoud during his internship at CNR-IIA.

 ## Key features
-- Retrieve semantic categories available from the BODC service
+- Retrieve semantic categories
-- List vocabularies within a category
+- List supported vocabularies
 - Discover supported match types and match properties
 - Analyse free-text terms and obtain matched concepts, codes, and vocabularies
 - Simple, Pythonic API with minimal dependencies